-Renting wilderness cabins in San Diego county is a great way to get outide AND have roof over your head at night.
-Fortunately, their are dozens of cabins available in parks throughout the county, managed by local municipalities or larger state and national parks authorities.
+Renting wilderness cabins in San Diego county is a great way to get outside AND have a roof over your head at night.
+Fortunately, there are dozens of cabins available in parks throughout the county, managed by local municipalities or larger state and national parks authorities.

 Here’s a run down of public campgrounds where you can rent cabins in San Diego county:

 San Diego county parks and recreation department oversees a number of cabins in San Diego, located in park campgrounds throughout the county.
 To reserve the cabins visit San Diego county’s campground reservation page.

 Agua Caliente Park is a regional camping park nestled in the Anza Borrego Desert State Park.
 The park is best known for its geothermally heated springs and rugged desert hiking.